-The Halo Maker is my lighting fixture assignment for my Light and Interactivity Class with Tom Igoe this semester.
-The most important element of this assignment was to have the dimming controllable by a physical control.
+The Halo Maker is my lighting fixture I created in Light and Interactivity Class taught by Tom Igoe Spring 2019 semester at ITP.
+The \assignment was to have the dimming controllable by a physical control.
 We could experiment and find new ways to control our fixture.

 I was inspired by natural and optical phenomena called solar halos.
 Tiny ice crystals in the Earth's atmosphere create this effect when they hit direct sun light.
 The halos are caused by both refraction-splitting of light, and also by reflection - glints of light from ice crystals.
 To imitate this effect I turned to dichroic film and addressable LED strip lights.

 The light piece is made up of addressable LED's, an Ardunio Uno programmed in Arduino software, a microphone used a sensor to listen to noise above a certain threshold.
 Please visit this link to view a step by step video of how this lamp was made.